frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On May 18, 2022
+- It seems like parallel processing is the only way to boost the computing process to scale the comupting demands despite the recent acquisition of decent computing device.
+One more hurdle to the production line!

 On May 14, 2022
 - The recent downturn even provides good ROI opportunities for Medium Cap Stocks and worthy for short term forecasting!